Alynn022/frontend-mod-1-prework/section1/relection.md

 I definitely agree that the more you read, the more you learn.
 These are habits that will take some time to build, but they are not habits that are not do-able.
 Out of the 6 traits, I resonate with 3 and 4 the most.
 I am always wanting to learn, and adopting a growth mindset is good because then you don't reach a goal and think the learning just ends there.
 I also like to teach others what I've learned.
 Especially when I've been stuck on something, I'm sure there are others with the same questions, and I like sharing how I problem solved, or I like sharing my methods.
 It's also good to spread random knowledge too, because while doing so, you may learn a thing or two, or teach someone something as well.
 There isn't really anything else I would add to this list, but there are a couple things I need to get into the habit of practicing, like taking care of the brain and taking short breaks.

 2. What are the data types you learned about in this section?
 In your own words, define each.
-- String - A string can contain any sequence of chracters, visible or invisible.
+- String - A string can contain any sequence of characters, visible or invisible.
 Characters may be repeated.
 Example: anything in quotes (single or double) var name = 'Mochi' var color = 'White'